daemitus/terraform-provider-elasticstack/docs/resources/elasticsearch_security_user.md

 # Resource: elasticstack_elasticsearch_security_user

 Adds and updates users in the native realm.
 These users are commonly referred to as native users.
-See, https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-put-user.html
+See https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-put-user.html

 ## Example Usage